lamhq/tech-notes/devops/aws/4-storage/2-ec2-storage.md

 If you delete your instance, the instance store is deleted as well.
 Instance store is considered ephemeral storage.

-It’s ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.
+It's ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.

 ## Amazon Elastic Block Storage (Amazon EBS)